 - Develop a sense of community, within school, within the local area, and on a national and international scale

-Please view how we promote British Values here at North Park Primary school.
+Our curriculum section also details how we promote British Values at North Park Primary School.